Ernesto905/Sagemaker-Pipeline-Bert/README.md

-# Masked Language Modeling with Mosaic BERT model on the Sagemaker Pipeline proof of concept
+# Masked Language Modeling with Mosaic BERT model on Sagemaker Pipeline
 This project combines the BERT training process (including pre-training and fine-tuning) with SageMaker's Pipeline framework.